Request A Free Patent Consultation

 Getting a patent for your product or idea or invention can be a long and costly process.
 Here's an overview of how to get a patent on a product so you know what to expect from the process.

 Before you make an expensive investment in the process of patenting your idea or invention, be sure that your idea meets the eligibility requirements for a patent.
-You can refer to the United States Patent and Trademark Office (USPTO) for complete information about its requirements, but here’s a general summary to steer you in the right direction:
+You can refer to the US Patent and Trademark Office (USPTO) for complete information about its requirements, but here’s a general summary to steer you in the right direction:

 Once you have determined that your idea meets the criteria, you can explore further options for patenting it.
 In the United States, three different types of patents are available: